tribeshq/tribes/README.md

 #### Frontend

 #### Backend

-> [!NOTE]
+1. Devnet
    > After a new deployment of Vlayer-related contracts, ensure that the `rollup.toml` is correctly defined with the correct addresses.
 Then run the `make generate` command to generate the latest version of the auto-generated code and also define the new addresses as environment variables that will be used in the system.

-1. Devnet

    1.1 Build application:
    ```sh